|

 but the slanted transom gave it added length.

-The main and furling jib are in good condition.
+The main and furling jib were in good condition.

 The original plywood inside the transom where the gudgeons and motor mount are attached had